How to Overcome Rejection

 - Be kind to yourself.

-P.S: Above all, please feel heard, please feel known, please feel cared for in whatever parts of this post speak to your heart.
-Praying for you as you begin or continue on your path to overcoming rejection and learning to thrive.
+Above all, please feel heard, please feel known, and please feel cared for in whatever parts of this post speak to your heart.
+I am praying for you as you begin or continue on your path to overcoming rejection and learning to thrive.

 - Uninvited by Lisa Terkuerst